HornyLevel10/bingAutosearch/README.md

 Requirements<br />
 If running from devtools, the only requirement would be Chrome itself.
 Also, an exception is needed because chrome blocks popups by default, so only one search will run at a time.

-Navigate in Chrome to: chrome://settings/content/popups<br />
+Navigate in Chrome to:<br />
+chrome://settings/content/popups<br />

 add an exception for Bing and Microsoft sites<br />